Class of 1972

 I started teaching at Bromborough County Secondary, a small school, on the Wirral.
 After three years, I moved to a post in Kent, as second in-charge of a large geography department in a school of 1800 pupils.
 After a successful HMI inspection, I became head of department.
 In 1981, I became head of humanities at a community school in Birmingham, where there was no uniform and teachers were addressed by their first names.
 When schools in the city were re-organized, I was appointed to the senior teacher post of head of faculty, social and business studies, at the newly created inner-city sixth form college.

-Throughout this period, I worked on a two Schools’ Council projects.
+Throughout this period, I worked on two Schools’ Council projects.
 First, ‘Geography for the Young School Leaver’, which became the Avery Hill project and later, ‘Geography 16-19 project.
 At the heart of both was the need for assessment in order to plan the next steps in learning.
 I led a consortium of schools in writing and assessing a CSE mode 3 course, writing questions and marking and moderating coursework.
 At O-level, I wrote and taught a school-based unit on medical geography, which featured in ‘Teaching Geography’ and subsequently, contributed to the writing of one of the first Avery Hill GCSE course.

 At A-level, I adopted the 16-19 project and learned more about writing examination questions and helping students in their design of tightly-focused assignments.